Having problems with your import?

 If you started screening before noticing the problems, please contact us.
 Covidence Support can reset your review but this process removes all the voting, tags, and notes.
 For this reason, we recommend checking all imports carefully before starting work.

 If you haven't yet started screening, you can simply undo the import and try again.
-But before you do that, take a look at this information to help troubleshoot incomplete or poorly formatted imports.
+But before you do that, take a look at this information to help troubleshoot the wrong file type, incomplete or poorly formatted imports.

 When RIS import files have errors in the tagging, Covidence cannot read them properly.
 This causes missing data and poor formatting in the imported references.